- The Application load error 5:0000065434 appears when you're trying to start a Steam game and the error prevents you from playing it at all.

 5. Verify integrity of game files in Steam

-- Right click on the game > select Proprieties.
+- Right click on the game you need, then select Proprieties.

-- Select the Local files section > click Verify integrity of game files…
+- Now, click on Verify integrity of game files…

 - Wait for the process to finish, then relaunch the game to see if it works.

-We hope that our guide on how to fix the Steam game launching issue was of help for you.
+We hope that our guide on how to fix the Application Load Error 5:0000065434 on Steam.
 If you found this article helpful, leave a comment in the comment section below.